 Service tasks created in the last 30 days: This widget gives a weekly breakdown of the number of service tasks created over the past 30 days.
-This makes it easier to find patterns, spot spikes in requests and plan your field workforce accordingly.
-Click on the widget and select “Show Tabular Data” to see all the new service tasks.
+This makes it easier to find patterns, spot spikes in requests, and plan your field workforce accordingly.
+Expand the widget and click on view underlying data for all the new service tasks.

 Service tasks open versus resolved: This widget displays the number of service tasks created in the last 30 days that are still open as well as the number of resolved tickets.
 This will let you know how fast your team is resolving tickets vs how fast tickets are coming in, and it should help you determine if you need to upsize or downsize your teams.

 Unassigned service tasks: This widget tells you how many tasks need attention, especially highlighting the ones that have been lying unassigned for a while.
 It displays the total number of unassigned service tasks present in the helpdesk, irrespective of when created.
-Click on the widget and select “Show Tabular Data” on the bottom to see all unassigned service tasks.
+Expand the widget and select “Show underlying Data” at the bottom to see all unassigned service tasks.

-Service tasks split by status: This widget gives a breakdown of the number of tickets created in the last month (to date), based on its status.
+Service tasks split by status: This widget shows the number of tickets created in the last month (to date), based on its status.
 It helps you spot specific patterns in your support workflow and identify any bottlenecks in case they occur.

-Service tasks that require attention: All open service tasks where appointments have already ended but the problem is not yet resolved are counted against this widget.
-Click on the widget and click on 'Show Tabular Data' to get a list of those service tasks and tickets.
+Service tasks requiring attention: All open service tasks where appointments have already ended but the problem is not resolved are counted against this widget.
+Expand the widget and select “Show underlying Data” at the bottom to get a list of those service tasks and tickets.

-Each of these metrics can be further explored by clicking on their individual widgets.
-For example, if you click to explore 'Service Tasks created in a month', you will be able to access details such as ticket ID, requester name, agent assigned, status and more.
+These metrics can be further explored by clicking on their widgets.
+For example, if you click to explore 'Service Tasks created in a month,' you will be able to access details such as ticket ID, requester name, agent assigned, status, and more.